Skip to content

 I used a level to make sure each stone was level.
 If it wasn’t level, I raised it up with a piece of card stock paper until it was level.

 Try your hardest not to get any adhesive on the face of the bricks.
-If you get some adhesive on the face of the brick, clean it BEFORE it dries.
+If you get some adhesive on the face of the brick, clean it off BEFORE it dries.
 If it dries, you will have to use a washcloth and “keep it damp for at least 20 minutes or longer until it starts to loosen up).
 You should then be able to scrub the adhesive off using more water and a soft toothbrush.
 So just try your best to get the adhesive off before it dries.

 Lots of leveling to make sure the bricks are even and straight.